Mas'ade

 The presence of Druze around Mount Hermon is documented since the founding of the Druze religion in the beginning of the 11th century.
 Mas'ade is one of the four remaining Druze-Syrian communities on the Israeli-occupied side of the Golan Heights and on Mount Hermon, together with Majdal Shams, Ein Qiniyye and Buq'ata.
 Geographically a distinction is made between the Golan Heights and Mount Hermon, the boundary being marked by the Sa'ar Stream; however, administratively they are usually lumped together.
 Mas'ade and Buq'ata are on the Golan side of the boundary and are characterized by black volcanic rock (basalt), while Majdal Shams and Ein Qiniyye are on the Hermon side, thus sitting on limestone.

 Near Mas'ade are Lake Ram and Odem Forest.

-Mas'ade is located at the intersection of Route 99, which leads west to Kiryat Shmona, and Route 98, which leads north to Mount Hermon and south to the Kinneret (Sea of Galilee/Lake Tiberias).
+Mas'ade is located at the intersection of Highway 99, which leads west to Kiryat Shmona, and Highway 98, which leads north to Mount Hermon and south to the Kinneret (Sea of Galilee/Lake Tiberias).

+Transportation

+The Golan Regional Council operates three buses per day from Mas'ade to the Israeli city of Kiryat Shmona.
+The bus line begins at El Rom, and also stops at Buq'ata, Majdal Shams, and Neve Ativ.
+The bus ride to Kiryat Shmona takes approximately 29 minutes.
+Mas'ade is located along Highway 98, a major road running through the Golan Heights.